becarpenter/animaIPJ/IPJautonomic.md

 systems, the autonomic networking infrastructure (ANI) as defined in the recent ANIMA RFCs is intended to provide the foundational building blocks.
-These building blocks are meant to fit seamlessly with existing network and SDN/OAM designs and to improve their managerial metrics such as simplicity, reliability and security.
+These building blocks are meant to fit seamlessly with existing network and SDN/OAM designs and to improve their metrics such as simplicity, reliability and security.
 Likewise, the ANI allows designers to more easily embed automation into network devices whenever there is a need.
 It is worth noting that today, unlike in the past, it